Gender inequality in the United States: History of government policy

-In 1920, the Nineteenth Amendment to the United States Constitution, which insured women's suffrage (although some individual states allowed women the right to vote as early as 1869), was ratified.
+In 1920, the Nineteenth Amendment to the United States Constitution, which ensured women's suffrage (although some individual states allowed women the right to vote as early as 1869), was ratified.
 In addition, the Women's Bureau of the Department of Labor was created to monitor working conditions for women in the workforce.
-However, during World War II, women were employed in the labor force to support the economy while men were at war, rather than for their economic autonomy.

-In 1961, the President's Commission on the Status of Women was started, initially chaired by Eleanor Roosevelt.
+In 1961, the President's Commission on the Status of Women was established, initially chaired by Eleanor Roosevelt.
 This commission found that women were suffering considerable workplace discrimination.
-Two years after the Commission's installment, the modern feminist movement socially and politically evolved after Betty Friedan's novel The Feminist Mystique was published in 1963.
-Friedan openly challenged assumptions that women are content in their domestic roles and argued that women should pursue their own professional and personal identities.
-Once women joined the workforce, the novel compelled women to confront legislators regarding issues of unfair hiring practices, wage discrimination, and sexual harassment in the workplace.
+Two years after the Commission's establishment, the modern feminist movement socially and politically evolved following the publication of Betty Friedan's novel The Feminine Mystique in 1963.
+Friedan openly challenged assumptions that women were content in their domestic roles and argued that women should pursue their own professional and personal identities.
+Once women joined the workforce, the novel compelled them to confront legislators about unfair hiring practices, wage discrimination, and sexual harassment in the workplace.

 In 1963, the Equal Pay Act was passed, which made it illegal for a woman to be paid less than a man working in the same position.
 The Civil Rights Act of 1964 also made discriminatory employment actions on the basis of gender illegal.
-These unlawful actions include a failure to hire, a discharge, and a discrimination with respect to an individual's compensation, terms, conditions, or privileges of employment.
+These unlawful actions included discharging, failing to hire, or discriminating with regard to an individual's compensation, terms, conditions, or privileges of employment.
 The affirmative action policy of 1965 was expanded in 1967 to cover women as well as racial minorities.

-The United States government implemented these policies in response to the creation of and support from the National Organization for Women in 1966, establishing the mission to push for more vigorous enforcement of anti-discrimination laws.
-For instance, the National Organization for Women implemented task forces to support their efforts.
-It based its operations on the following factors: Equal opportunity for employment, legal and political Rights, education, women in poverty, the family, the image of women, and women and religion.
-To achieve true political equality, Lawless and Fox state that the key element is to "along with passing laws and policies that help integrate the workforce, undoing the traditional power dynamics of the family."
+The United States government implemented these policies in response to the creation of and support from the National Organization for Women in 1966 for these policies.